-You might be thinking I’m overreacting a lot for a manga that I’m awarding a fairly decent score, but you have understand my reasoning with this.
+You might be thinking I’m overreacting a lot for a manga that I actually think is really good, but you have understand my reasoning with this.

 This manga throws you for one hell of a loop.
 For one half of the manga, you’re reading a linear plotline about the above story.
 It’s intriguing, has a lot of great twists and ends on a confusing, but very creative and satisfactory note.